 login and password in order to access the online application.

-When you see 2017-18 meal eligibility for your student in Family Access, or receive confirmation from us that your student has been approved for meal benefits for the 2017-18 school year, please do not complete an application for the approved student.
+When you see eligibiilty for the 2017-18 school year (an effective date of 9-6-17 or later) for your student in Family Access, or receive confirmation (by e-mail or U.S. Mail if you do not have an email address on your student's school record) from us that your student has been approved for meal benefits for the 2017-18 school year, please do not complete an application for the approved student.

 With meal eligibility visible to parents/guardians in Skyward Family Access,